Justin Elicker – Executive Director

 Stephen J. Grant - Operations Manager

 Stephen is the operations manager for the New Haven Land Trust, helping to keep the office running smoothly.
 Stephen is a New Haven native with a passion for the arts and outdoors.
 Following his communications studies at Southern Connecticut State University, Stephen worked for local non-profits and start-ups.
 He is also a writer that has appeared in several major online publications including the Huffington Post and Paste Magazine.
 In 2014, Stephen moved to Sao Paulo, Brazil, where he worked as a freelance writer/photographer, English coach and recording artist.
 In 2016, he self-published his first book and produced the documentary "AFRO BRASIL" for Seven Scribes.
-In his spare time, Stephen loves to visit and camp at national parks with his partner, Gustavo.
+In his spare time, Stephen loves to visit and camp at national parks.

 Bradley Fleming - Community Garden Manager